Bloxham School: Buildings and facilities

 Bloxham has a Church of England chapel which can accommodate approximately two hundred people.
 It was built at first-floor level with classrooms beneath, giving it an elevated position.
 At its west end is a balcony and organ loft, with an octagonal turret containing the bell tower rising above Main School.
-At the east end of the chapel is a large Te Deum window made by Clayton and Bell in memory of Wilberforce.
+At the east end of the chapel is a Te Deum window made by Clayton and Bell in memory of Wilberforce.
 The chapel also contains a rood screen, windows in memory of Egerton and the Boer Wars, and monuments to the school's war dead.
 The reredos was designed by Bucknall in 1912.
 The smaller Liddon Chapel, adjacent to the main chapel, is used as a classroom.

-Bloxham School has four large playing fields, three of which are used for cricket in the summer term.
+Bloxham School has four playing fields, three of which are used for cricket in the summer term.
 It has two AstroTurf all-weather pitches, which are used for hockey and tennis, as well as additional hard tennis courts.
-The Dewey Sports Centre, opened by Anne, Princess Royal in 1986, has an indoor sports hall, a well-equipped gym and a climbing wall.
-Along with the swimming pool, which was extensively refurbished in 2014, it is available for public use.
+The Dewey Sports Centre, opened by Anne, Princess Royal in 1986, has an indoor sports hall, a gym and a climbing wall.
+Along with the swimming pool, which was refurbished in 2014, it is available for public use.
 Bloxham also has Fives courts.

 Deer Park is where the bursary is situated, as well as some of the buildings used by the CCF, including the armoury and shooting range.
-Woollen Hale, the house of Bloxham headmasters since 1986, is located on the top of Hobb Hill, overlooking playing fields and the Main School.
+Woollen Hale, the house of Bloxham headmasters since 1986, is on the top of Hobb Hill, overlooking playing fields and the Main School.

 Houses

 Like most traditional public schools, houses form the basis of school organisation and are incorporated into the boarding system.
 There are seven boarding houses within the senior school, as well as one day house (Merton).
 The boarding houses are Crake, Egerton, Raymond, Seymour, Stonehill, Wilberforce and Wilson, with Raymond, Stonehill and Wilberforce being the girls' houses.
 There is also a junior boarding house, Park Close, for the first form (Year 7) and second form (Year 8) weekly boarders, but all junior pupils are members of Exham House.
-The school operates a house based tutor system, in which pupils of several year groups share a tutor within one house.
+The school operates a house-based tutor system, in which pupils of several year groups share a tutor within one house.
 All houses are made up of both boarders and day pupils, who are called 'day boarders'.
 House captains are appointed each year and make up part of the school's prefect body.
 The two oldest houses are Crake and Wilson, previously called School House, with all the other houses constituted later.
 The newest boarding house to be built was Seymour, which was finished in 1982.
 Although Stonehill and Merton, in the current establishment were the last to be constituted but in older buildings than Seymour.
-Houses provide a focal point for social and sporting activity, with keen rivalries existing between different houses.
+Houses provide a focus for social and sporting activity, with rivalries existing between different houses.